tldr-pages/tldr/pages/common/deemix.md

 # deemix

 > A barebone deezer downloader library built from the ashes of Deezloader Remix.
-> It can be used as a stand alone CLI app or implemented in an UI using the API.
+> It can be used as a standalone CLI app or implemented in an UI using the API.
 > More Information: <https://deemix.app>.

 - Download a track or playlist: